BEST Inc. (BEST): Major Movement on the Horizon

-For the readers interested in the stock health of BEST Inc. (BEST).
-It is currently valued at $0.65.
-When the transactions were called off in the previous session, Stock hit the highs of $0.6533, after setting-off with the price of $0.52.
-Company’s stock value dipped to $0.52 during the trading on the day.
-When the trading was stopped its value was $0.56.Recently in News on November 16, 2022, BEST Inc. Announces Unaudited Third Quarter 2022 Financial Results.
+At the end of the latest market close, BEST Inc. (BEST) was valued at $0.68.
+In that particular session, Stock kicked-off at the price of $0.68 while reaching the peak value of $0.79 and lowest value recorded on the day was $0.68.
+The stock current value is $0.78.Recently in News on November 16, 2022, BEST Inc. Announces Unaudited Third Quarter 2022 Financial Results.
 BEST Inc. (NYSE: BEST) (“BEST” or the “Company”), a leading integrated smart supply chain solutions and logistics services provider in China and Southeast Asia (“SEA”), today announced its unaudited financial results for the third quarter ended September 30, 2022.
 You can read further details here

 BEST Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $5.6500 on 02/15/22, with the lowest value was $0.5005 for the same time period, recorded on 11/28/22.